SILK ROAD RAIL ADVENTURE

 Day 7 – Across the Desert to Khiva

 The buzzing Chorsu Bazaar is waiting for you today, where emerald-domed stalls will beckon you with a mishmash of spices, produce, crafts and local chatter.
 It’s a lot, that’s for sure, but this afternoon is free, so you’ll have plenty of time to recover.
 Whether you have a niche attraction you’re desperate to visit, or just fancy chilling at the hotel, the choice is yours!
+Perhaps you’ll head over to the Railway Museum of Uzbekistan to check out their mind-bending collection of old Russian and Soviet steam engines.
 We’ve arranged a late checkout at the hotel so there’s no need to hurry.

 The day is winding down, but the excitement is only just beginning.
 Tonight, you’ll step aboard a vintage Soviet-era train to make the overnight journey to Khiva.
 It’s typically a no-frills experience, but we’ve reserved some extra space so you’ll only need to share with one MagRailer.
 As you settle into your berth, let the hum of conversations, the smell of freshly brewed tea and the faint shiver of the train against the tracks lull you to sleep.
 Sweet dreams!